phalcon/documentation/docs/tutorial-invo.md

         ├── cache
         └── logs
 ```
 Since Phalcon does not impose a particular directory structure, the particular structure is just our implementation.
 You will need to set up your webserver with instructions from the [webserver setup][webserver-setup] page.
+The entry point will be `public/index.php`

 Once the application is set up, you can open it in your browser by navigating to the following URL `https://localhost/invo`.
 You will see a screen similar to the one below: